These strategies will help Cazoo Group Ltd (CZOO) succeed

-Cazoo Group Ltd (NYSE:CZOO) marked $0.28 per share on Friday, up from a previous closing price of $0.27.
-While Cazoo Group Ltd has overperformed by 5.00%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, CZOO fell by -94.06%, with highs and lows ranging from $5.38 to $0.13, whereas the simple moving average fell by -67.35% in the last 200 days.
+The share price of Cazoo Group Ltd (NYSE:CZOO) rose to $0.22 per share on Friday from $0.21.
+While Cazoo Group Ltd has overperformed by 2.95%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, CZOO fell by -95.04%, with highs and lows ranging from $4.93 to $0.13, whereas the simple moving average fell by -73.53% in the last 200 days.

 5 Undervalued Stocks For 2023